loveencounterflow/icql-dba/README.md

 ## A Short Intro to YeSQL

-YeSQL originated, I believe, at some point in time in the 2010s as a reaction on the then-viral [NoSQL](https://duckduckgo.com/?q=NoSQL&t=lm&ia=software) fad.
+YeSQL originated, I believe, at some point in time in the 2010s as a reaction on the then-viral [NoSQL](https://duckduckgo.com/?q=NoSQL&t=lm&ia=software) fad (see [the `yesql` library for Clojure from 2013 which may or may not have started the 'YeSQL' meme](https://github.com/krisajenkins/yesql)).
 The claims of the NoSQL people basically was (and is) that classical (read 'mainframe', 'dinosaur', 'dusty') Relational Database Management Systems (RDBMSs) (and the premises they were built on) is outmoded in a day and age where horizontal scaling of data sources and agility is everything (I'm shortcutting this a lot, but this is not a primer on the Relational Model or NoSQL).

 Where NoSQL was right is where they claimed that **(1)** key/value stores are not necessarily best implemented on top of a relational DB, and **(2)** one popular responses to the [Object-Relational Impedance